 All other locations and services are unaffected.

-Engineering has confirmed that Europe POPs has been fully restored.
-Customers may have experienced latency from 17:08 to 18:00 UTC.
+Engineering has confirmed that Frankfurt (FRA) POP has been fully restored.
+Customers may have experienced an increase in latency on Time to First Byte (TTFB) metrics from 14:13 to 17:27 UTC.

 This incident is resolved.